saamanthap/muelleri/sam_GBS.md

 gatk --java-options -Xmx24G HaplotypeCaller -I ${current} -R ${ref} -O ${outdir}/${base}.g.vcf -ERC GVCF --native-pair-hmm-threads 4

 ```
-Combine GVCFs.
+## Combine GVCFs
 My script is called **wip_combineGVCF**.
 You'll have to pick an interval to combine the GVCFs across (in this case I chose Chr4L).
 If you want to combine GVCFs for all chromosomes, use the array version of this script, which is below.
 ```
 #!/bin/sh
 #SBATCH --job-name=GenomicsDBImport